hardmanko/ofxCX/docs/mainpage.md

 \section yourFirstExperiment Creating a Blank Experiment

 To create your first experiment, follow the steps for using the examples in \ref examplesAndTutorials up to and including step 3.
 Then create an empty .cpp file in the source directory of the project folder you made.
-In the file, you will need to include CX_EntryPoint.h and define runExperiment, like in the example below:
+In the file, you will need to include CX_EntryPoint.h and define `runExperiment`, like in the example below:
 \code{.cpp}
 #include "CX_EntryPoint.h"